apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

     storage.

 -   Batch many sends or acknowledgements in a single transaction.
-    ActiveMQ will only require a network round trip on the commit, not on every send or acknowledgement.
+    Apache ActiveMQ will only require a network round trip on the commit, not on every send or acknowledgement.

 ## Other Tunings

-There are various other places in ActiveMQ where we can perform some
+There are various other places in Apache ActiveMQ where we can perform some
 tuning:

 -   Use Asynchronous Send Acknowledgements.
 If you need to send durable